luanpotter/uno/README.md

 ## Licensing

 This entire repository is [MIT](LICENSE.md).
-The UNO&reg; trademark and IP are registered by &copy; Mattel under copyright laws, and this repository is not endorsed nor related to Mattel&trade; or any affiliates, and therefore is based under Fair Use.
+The UNO&reg; trademark and IP are registered by &copy; Mattel under copyright laws, and this repository is not endorsed nor related to &copy; Mattel or any affiliates, and therefore is based under Fair Use.